Influenza and Coronavirus

 - rhinosinusitis, aka “colds”, upper respiratory infections-URIs,

 Prior to the “rapid flu” test, we doctors diagnosed influenza by the characteristic symptoms, exam, and knowing there was an outbreak in the community.
-The test is helpful for confirmation but not absolutely necessary, but patients have come to expect it now.
+The test is helpful for confirmation but not 100 % accurate, and likely the Coronvirus test is not either.

 3. The best way to prevent influenza is by vaccination.